andyaiken/skirmish/tasks.md

 * If you select a 'square' parameter, and move, the origin candidate squares do not move
 * Presumably this is the same for other parameter types

-## Area Targets
-* Monsters using area targets don't seem to select a sensible square

 -----------------------------------------------------------------------------------------

 # Improvements / Enhancements